On this page you will find the yearly revised Corporate Governance Statement and related up to date info and links.

-In 2012, the Human Resources Committee comprised Jaakko Rauramo (Chairman), Annet Aris (Vice Chairman), Jane Erkko, Antti Herlin and Seppo Kievari.
+In 2013 until the AGM, the Human Resources Committee comprised Jaakko Rauramo (Chairman), Annet Aris (Vice Chairman), Jane Erkko, Antti Herlin and Seppo Kievari.
 The majority of the Committee members are independent of the Company.
-The Human Resources Committee convened four times in 2012 with all members present at the meetings.
+After the AGM, the Committee comprises Kai Öistämö (Chairman), Annet Aris (Vice Chairman) and Rafaela Seppälä.
+All members of the Committee are independent of the Company and major shareholders.
+The Human Resources Committee convened seven times in 2013 with all members present at the meetings.

 - seeing that the accounts of the Company are in compliance with the law and that its financial affairs have been arranged in a reliable manner;

 - managing the Group’s daily operations in line with the long-term goals and business strategy of the Group approved by the Board of Directors and in accordance general policies adopted by the Board of Directors and other applicable guidelines and decisions;

 - deciding on acquisitions and divestments, financial matters and investments which have a value below EUR 3.0 million;

 - preparing decision proposals and matters for information for the Board of Directors meetings (together with the Chairman of the Board of Directors), and presenting these matters and the agenda to the Board of Directors and its Committees;

 - approving Group level guidelines;